Ghana votes amid hopes of economic revival – DW – 12/07/2024

 Ghana votes amid hopes of economic revivalDecember 7, 2024

-Ghana is set to kick off a presidential and parliamentary election on Saturday as the West African country hopes for an economic upswing after the worst financial crisis it has seen in a generation.
+Ghana has kicked off a presidential and parliamentary election on Saturday as the West African country hopes for an economic upswing after the worst financial crisis it has seen in a generation.

 Twelve candidates have thrown their hats in the ring to succeed President Nana Akufo-Addo, who is stepping down next month after serving his two legally allowed terms.